STPEC COURSE DESCRIPTIONS – SPRING 2013

 This colloq will address questions such as: How do men benefit from male-privilege in classroom settings?
 How are patriarchal social relations created and reproduced and enforced in the classroom?
 How can a diverse group of male-identifying students, which cuts across, race, class, gender, and sexuality, ability and nationality, work in solidarity with women to address gender hierarchies in the classroom?
 This course seeks students with a strong commitment to creating classroom spaces where every student feels worthy—where students feel heard, recognized, respected, and seen.

-Facilitated by Jared Schy, BDIC and Chris Lowe, STPEC.
-For questions about this colloquium please contact Jared at email@example.com or Chris at firstname.lastname@example.org.
+This course will be facilitated by Jared Schy, BDIC and Chris Lowe, STPEC.
+For more information please contact them at: Jared Schy: firstname.lastname@example.org or Chris Lowe: email@example.com.

 STPEC 291X: Executive Committee – Sigrid Schmalzer